Generalization in Neural Networks: A Broad Survey: Sample Generalization

 One key variant of generalization that is used with nearly all deep learning models is the application of a trained model to new test cases.
 Across many areas of empirical research, models are known to forecast more accurately among \emph{in-sample} observations used in the fitting process than on previously unseen \emph{out-of-sample} observations, and the issue is particularly severe among complex models with large numbers of estimated parameters.
-This phenomenon is illustrated in Figure \ref{fig:hastie}, which is modified slightly from \shortciteA{HastieTibshiraniFriedman2009}.
-Training error, shown in blue, declines steadily with the number of model parameters, while test error, shown in red, declines at first but then rises at higher levels of complexity; hence, a model that is selected to minimize in-sample error is likely to be overly complex relative to a model that minimizes the error from out-of-sample forecasting.
+This phenomenon is illustrated in Figure \ref{fig:hastie}, which is modified slightly from \cite{HastieTibshiraniFriedman2009} and shows training error in blue and test error in red, both as functions of model complexity.
+The image, constructed for illustrative purposes, was constructed by applying LASSO regression to simulated data.